-Drawdowns on credit commitments by firms reduce a bank's regulatory capital ratio.
-Using the Austrian Credit Register, we provide novel evidence that during the 2008-09 financial crisis, capital-constrained banks managed this concern by substantially cutting partly or fully unused credit commitments.
-Controlling for a bank's capital position, we also find that greater liquidity problems induced banks to considerably cut such credit commitments during the crisis.
-These results suggest that banks actively manage both capital and liquidity risk caused by undrawn credit commitments in periods of financial distress, but thereby reduce liquidity provision to firms exactly when they need it most.
+Drawdowns on credit commitments by firms reduce a bank’s capital buffer.
+Exploiting Austrian credit register data and the 2008-09 financial crisis as exogenous shock to bank health, we provide novel evidence that capital-constrained banks manage this concern by substantially cutting partly or fully unused credit commitments.
+Controlling for a bank’s capital position, we further find that also larger liquidity problems induce banks to cut such commitments.
+These results show that banks manage both capital and liquidity risk posed by undrawn credit commitments in periods of financial distress, but thereby reduce liquidity insurance to firms exactly when they need it most.

 Keywords: Capital Regulations, Credit Commitments, Financial Crisis

 Suggested Citation: Suggested Citation